centrifugal/centrifugo/docs/content/faq.md

 Centrifugo can keep message history for a while and you can want to rely on it for your needs.
 Centrifugo is not designed as data storage - it uses message history mostly for recovering missed messages after short client internet connection disconnects.
 It's not designed to be used to sync client state after being offline for a long time - this logic should be on your app backend.

+### What is the difference between Centrifugo and Centrifuge

+[Centrifugo](https://github.com/centrifugal/centrifugo) is server built on top of [Centrifuge](https://github.com/centrifugal/centrifuge) library for Go language.

 ### I have not found an answer on my question here:

 We have [gitter chat room](https://gitter.im/centrifugal/centrifugo) - welcome!